tintinnabulate/vmail/doc/implementation_notes/implementation_notes.md

 ## Email verification
 * Looks like I will have to roll my own
+* Should this be a small, self-contained go microservice?
+It could work with it's own db, or just a db table.
+It lends itself nicely to a microservice.

 1. Present 'Create Account' form to user,
 2. On submit, take email address from 'Create Account' user form,